 “Be open to changes within the project as you move forward, find an outlet for students that may need more or may need less involvement in the project, and BREATHE!”

-RSC is thrilled to celebrate Allie and Bridget, who are teachers in our Alabama and the Black Belt and Missouri Ozarks hubs, respectively.
+RSC is thrilled to celebrate Allie and Bridget, who are teachers in our Alabama and the Black Belt and Missouri Ozarks Regional Hubs, respectively.
 Bridget also serves on our Young Educators Advisory Council, and both are Celia B. Godsil Grants In Place Fellows.
 Thank you again to TSS for their partnership and good work!